Assassin-plus/Assassin-plus.github.io/_posts/2025-05-03-Microgeometry.md

 >Figure 9.28.
 The microgeometry shown has a strong correlation between height and surface normal, where the raised areas are smooth and lower areas are rough.
 In the top image, the surface is illuminated from an angle close to the macroscopic surface normal.
 At this angle, the rough pits are accessible to many of the incoming light rays, and so many rays are scattered in different directions.
 In the bottom image, the surface is illuminated from a glancing angle.
 Shadowing blocks most of the pits, so few light rays hit them, and most rays are reflected from the smooth parts of the surface.
 In this case, the apparent roughness depends strongly on the angle of illumination.
 {: .prompt-info }

-For all surface types, the visible size of the surface irregularities decreases as the incoming angle ¦Èito the normal increases.
+For all surface types, the visible size of the surface irregularities decreases as the incoming angle $\theta_i$ to the normal increases.
 At extremely glancing angles, this effect can decrease the viewed size of the irregularities to be shorter than the light's wavelength, making them "disappear" as far as the light response is concerned.
 These two effects combine with the Fresnel effect to make surfaces appear highly reflective and mirrorlike as the viewing and lighting angles approach $90^\circ$.

 Confirm this for yourself.
 Roll a sheet of non-shiny paper into a long tube.
 Instead of looking through the hole, move your eye slightly higher, so you are looking down its length.
 Point your tube toward a brightly lit window or computer screen.
 With your view angle nearly parallel to the paper you will see a sharp reflection of the window or screen in the paper.
 The angle has to be extremely close to 90?to see the effect.